PRamoneda/rubricnet/README.md

 P. Ramoneda, V. Eremenko, A. D’Hooge, E. Parada-Cabaleiro, X. Serra, “Towards Explainable and Interpretable Musical Difficulty Estimation: A parameter-efficient approach”, in Proc. of the 25th Int.
 Society for Music Information Retrieval Conf., San Francisco, USA, 2024.

-## Disclaimer

->> Please note that this repository is currently a work in progress.
-The final code and its components are under active development and may undergo significant changes for usability.
-The final, stable version of the project will be uploaded after its formal acceptance for future use.
-We encourage users to check back regularly for updates and improvements.

 ## Abstract